Translate

 FA-74 and FA84 F-16AS FAB/31Sqn, 10Wing, recover late afternoon.

 37+77 and 37+92 F-4F's GAF/JG-74.
-They were returning from a morning mission, and the weather had just disintegrated; listening to the scanner communication with the GAF pilots whilst landing was a tad exasperated in those difficult circumstances.
+They were returning from a morning mission, and the weather had just disintegrated; listening to the scanner communication with the GAF pilots whilst landing was a tad exasperating in those difficult circumstances.

 37+92 F-4F GAF/JG-74.